Julie Heanan MBACP (accredited)

 Although I work with relationship problems and family problems, I do not offer couples counselling.
 I work in a psychodynamic way to help individuals understand what is happening in their relationships.

-My fees are £35 per hour, £25 for students and concessions, on proof student ID, benefits or state pension claims (limited places for concessionary treatments).
+My fees are £40 per hour, £25 for students and concessions, on proof student ID, benefits or state pension claims (limited places for concessionary treatments: please ask if I have availability).

 Concessions offered for

-I offer concessions for people on benefits (with proof of claim) for pensioners and other low income groups. (£25.00 per session).
+I offer concessions for people on benefits pensioners, students, keyworkers and other low income groups. (£25.00 per session).
 However, I have limited spaces for concessions.
-Contact me to find out if I have available slots.
+Contact me to find out if I have available slots; proof of eligibility is required.

 I also offer home visits, on rare occasions where there are no options to visit my therapy room, but again, as home visits require extra time, I don't offer a lot of these therapy slots.